diku-dk/img-util-fs/README.md

     $ fsharpc --nologo -r img_util.dll spiral.fs
     $ mono spiral.exe

-The last command assumes that the PATH environment variable has been updated to link to the proper `gtk-sharp-2.0` folder, which contains the files `gdk-sharp.dll' and 'gtk-sharp.dll.
+The last command assumes that the `PATH` environment variable has been updated to link to the proper `gtk-sharp-2.0` folder, which contains the files `gdk-sharp.dll` and `gtk-sharp.dll`.
 Under those assumptions, the last command should launch a window showing a spiral.

 ## License